 With the rise of the sharing economy, hospitality companies have had to find new ways to stay competitive.
 With a lean mindset and processes in place, hospitality companies can strengthen brand reputation, lower turnover, and improve customer service.

-Two Lean Operations Examples
+Two Lean Management Operations Examples

 Toyota

-The Japanese automobile manufacturer might be the most famous lean operations case study out there, driven by the principle of kaizen—a belief in continuous improvement.
+The Japanese automobile manufacturer might be the most famous lean manufacturing operations case study out there, driven by the principle of kaizen—a belief in continuous improvement.
 Since the company was founded, leadership has sought ways to constantly evolve and better workflows that result in a quality vehicle.
 They called it the Toyota Production System.

 Toyota’s workflows do not expend excess energy or use materials unnecessarily.
 Instead, driven by the “Just in Time” method, production lines make only what they need, as they need it, allowing workers to focus on one car at a time.

-Toyota has become so well known for its TPS approach that they created the Toyota Production System Support Center, a non-profit that helps small businesses benefit from the same lean principles they operate by.
+Toyota has become so well known for its TPS approach that it created the Toyota Production System Support Center, a non-profit that helps small businesses benefit from the same lean principles they operate by.

 Nike